mmagnus/rna-tools/README.md

 ## Install

+Install requirements and do this three steps:

+1) add the path to the package to your PYTHONPATH (in ~/.bashrc), e.g. `PYTHONPATH=$PYTHONPATH:/home/magnus/src/rna-pdb-tools/`
-Add the package to your PYTHONPATH, e.g. `PYTHONPATH=$PYTHONPATH:/home/magnus/src/rna-pdb-tools/` and PATH, e.g.  `PATH=$PATH:/home/magnus/src/rna-pdb-tools/bin/` to your `.bashrc` and run the following script:
+2) add the path to the bin folder of the package to your PATH (in ~/.bashrc), e.g.  `PATH=$PATH:/home/magnus/src/rna-pdb-tools/bin/`
+3) and run the install script

     ➜  rna-pdb-tools git:(master) ✗ ./install_links_bin.sh
     Installed in ./bin
     rmsd_calc_to_target.py

-to make links of utils to `./bin`.
+should be OK!

 ## Requirement